 However, the key to internal intelligence (and all competitive intel for that matter) is making sure that people share what they hear and that this competitive intelligence doesn’t get lost in an email, Google doc, or chat thread.

-So, your competitive information is in an easy-to-find location.
-Now it’s time to make it even easier for stakeholders to use.
-Let’s help them find the book they want so that they don’t leave empty handed.
+So, your competitive information is in an easy-to-find location that makes your life a whole lot easier.
+Now it’s time to make it even easier for stakeholders to use this intel too.
+Let’s help them find the book they want so that they don’t leave empty-handed.

 Although a full view of your competitor by building out profiles is a great next step, we can do even better.

 In order to enable your stakeholders to leverage insights, the competitive intelligence gathered has to be relevant to them.
 According to the ‘2021 Competitive Enablement Report’ the greatest problem stakeholders face is that they aren’t receiving competitive insights that are relevant to their role.